poc-handsome/educrys-hardware/README.md

 ### Main components

-- Main body with all connectors detached, except the end of the camera cable, which is taped on the right wall.
+- Main body with all connectors detached, except the camera cable, which is taped on the right wall.
 Two M6 screws are left in the profiles on both sides.
-- Main stand with both motors and weight cell.
+- Main stand with the pulling motor and weight cell.
 The pulling wire is wound and taped on the motor roll.
 - Second stand with the fan and the small sensor box.
 The infrared sensor and LED should be protected with bubble wrap.
 - Seed holder with a rotation motor in a bubble wrap bag.
 Small S-shaped hook to attach the seed holder to the pulling wire.
 - Aluminum crucible with solid tin (99.9%), in a bubble wrap bag, should not move around in the transport box.